nethical6/digipaws/Readme.md

 ### Adventure Mode

 Adventure Mode introduces a gamified experience to control screen time.
-To access a blocked app, you need DigiCoins.
+To access a blocked app, you need Aura coins.
 These can be earned by completing quests such as a quick 1 km walk.
-Each DigiCoin grants 20 minutes of usage time for any blocked app, encouraging physical activity and mindful screen use.
+Each Aura coin grants 20 minutes of usage time for any blocked app, encouraging physical activity and mindful screen use.

 #### Quests
 1. **Touch Grass** - Displace yourself by 1 km.